eficode-academy/docker-katas/labs/7-building-an-image.md

 It is a simple way to automate the image creation process.
 The best part is that the [commands](https://docs.docker.com/engine/reference/builder/) you write in a Dockerfile are *almost* identical to their equivalent Linux commands.
 This means you don't really have to learn new syntax to create your own Dockerfiles.

 1. Create a file called **Dockerfile**, and add content to it as described below.
 We have made a small boilerplate file and app for you in the [/building-an-image](./building-an-image/) folder, so head over there.

+> If you want to make a file from scratch, you can use the linux command `touch <filename>` to create an empty file, and the text editor `nano <filename>` to manipulate the file.

 We'll start by specifying our base image, using the `FROM` keyword: